Mishal Husain: Journalism career

 Husain gained her first experience in journalism at the age of 18, spending three months as a city reporter in Islamabad, Pakistan, at the English-language newspaper The News.
 Then, while at university, she did several stints at the BBC as work experience.

 Her first job was at Bloomberg Television in London in 1996, where she was a producer and sometime presenter.
 Two years later, in 1998, she joined the BBC as a junior producer in the newsroom and for the News 24 channel, and then in the Economics and Business Unit.
 Within a few months, she moved in front of the camera and has since worked in a variety of roles: on the daily Breakfast programme, on Asia Business Report (based in Singapore), and as a presenter of business news on both BBC World News and the BBC News Channel.
 From September 2002 she was the corporation's Washington correspondent, serving as the main news anchor through the buildup to the invasion of Iraq and during the war.
+In May 2004, she joined BBC Breakfast as a main presenter on Fridays, Saturdays and Sundays, presenting with Bill Turnbull.
+She held this role until she went on maternity leave in May 2006.
+She didn't return to the programme, instead moving to BBC World and the BBC Weekend News.
 She has interviewed many high-profile figures including Paul Wolfowitz, Richard Armitage, Richard Perle, Paul Kagame and Emmerson Mnangagwa.

 On 8 May 2010, she published an autobiographical essay in The Independent based on a nostalgia trip to the UAE.
 In 2011, Husain hosted Impact on BBC World News, but in the spring and summer of 2011 she was engaged in making a documentary on the Arab Spring, for airing in the autumn of 2011.
 She has presented the Sunday evening editions of the BBC Weekend News on BBC One.

 On 17 March 2013, she presented the last News at Ten to be broadcast from BBC Television Centre.
 On 16 July 2013, the BBC's Director-General Lord Hall announced that Husain was to become a presenter of BBC Radio 4's Today programme in the autumn.
 Husain presented her first edition of Today on 7 October 2013, when her co-presenter was John Humphrys.
 On 7 November 2013, it was announced that Husain would be part of the BBC's Commonwealth Games Presenting team.
 Husain was also an occasional relief presenter of the BBC News at Six and the weekday edition of the BBC News at Ten, as well as on the BBC News Channel during major breaking news stories.
 She has occasionally presented Newsnight on BBC Two.